Reda Slim

-Reda Slim (رضا سليم; born 25 October 1999) is a Moroccan professional footballer who plays as a forward for Egyptian Premier League club Al Ahly.
+Reda Slim (رضا سليم; born 25 October 1999) is a Moroccan professional footballer who plays as a forward for the Egyptian Premier League club Al Ahly.

 Career

 As youth product of the FAR Rabat he made his debut in the Moroccan league 2019–2020, soon earning a first Man of the match award in the capital's derby against FUS Rabat, won 4-2 by the royal army club.

 But as Slim was becoming a regular player of the first team, a shoulder injury kept him out of the field for 2 months, slowing his rapid progression.

 On 20 October 2023, Slim scored the first goal in the history of the African Football League.